Ernie Bucher: Head Coach

 Brian Pelichowski: Wide Receivers

-Coach Pelichowski begins his first season at Capo Valley and will be coaching an exciting group of Wide Receivers alongside Coach Mouleart.
-Brian is a graduate of Aliso Niguel High School, where he was First Team All-League with an impressive 29-yards-per-reception average, helping lead Aliso to its’ last Seaview League title.
-He began his coaching career at his alma mater in 2007 with a few familiar faces on the Cougar staff.
-Brian is excited to be reunited with the Capo Coaches and to bring his experience, discipline and high-energy approach to help the Cougar offense succeed.
+Coach Pelichowski is coming into his second season at Capo Valley and will be coaching a dangerous group of Wide Receivers alongside Coach Mouleart.
+Brian is a graduate of Aliso Niguel High School, where he was First Team All-League, helping lead Aliso to its’ last Seaview League title in ’05.
+He began his coaching career at his alma mater in ’07.

-Coach Pelichowski is an Alumni of the University of California, Santa Barbara and works as a Sales Manager in the Property Management industry.
-He currently lives in Tustin with his beautiful wife Aubry, and his two dogs, Luca Brasi and Sonny Corleone.
-In his spare time, Brian loves to golf, flamenco dancing, and spend time with friends and family.
+Coach Chow is an Alumni of the University of California, Santa Barbara and works as a Sales Manager in Property Management.
+He currently lives in Tustin with his beautiful wife Aubry, and his two dogs, Luca and Sonny.
+In his spare time, Brian loves to golf, and spend time with friends and family.

 Steve Paris: Running Backs